Overview

 Pro tip: if you are using chat to send direct article links, don't forget you can pin important messages on group chats to ensure no one misses your message!
 Follow the steps in this guide to pin messages in chat.

-Then additionally we are releasing an AI Support Chat Feature.
-With this feature an AI agent can reply to your volunteers, answering frequently asked questions through an AI chat in the chat feature.
-You will need to train the AI bot and feed him the right information.
-If you are planning to use this feature you AI agent will be able to learn from your knowledge hub articles as well, so please bare that in mind when creating your articles.
+You can also use your articles to power your AI support chat.
+This feature allows an AI agent to reply to your volunteers, and handle answering frequently asked questions through an AI chat in the chat feature.
+To enable this you will need to train the AI bot and feed them with the right information.
+If you are planning to use this feature your AI agent will be able to learn from your knowledge hub articles as, so please bare that in mind when creating and updating your articles.

 Video Tutorial